YggdrasiI/PBStats/README.md

 on one machine you proably know this parameter...)
 The **PBs**-folder contains a prepared example for the start of the Pitboss server with ALTROOT parameter.
 See below for more instructions.
-3a.
-The **web**-folder contains the HTML front end for the game.
+3. A) The **web**-folder contains the HTML front end for the game.
 It's similar to the well known civstats.com page, but allows the administration of games, too.
 Place the web-folder on your webserver with PHP5 and MySQL or SQLite3 support.
 Give the server read/write access in the folders **sqlite** (if you use SQLite3) and **files** and read access for the other files.
 Copy web/page/php/config.dist.php to web/page/php/config.php and adapt the default passwords and environment paths of this configuration file to your needs.
 Finally, call web/page/install.php in your browser to initialise all database tables.
-3b.
-An alternative approach for the webinterface can be found in the **civdj** folder.
+3. B) An alternative approach for the webinterface can be found in the **civdj** folder.
 It contains a Python/Django project.

 If you don't want setup an own webserver for this front end, you can use your server, *http://civ.zulan.net/pbspy* or *http://civ.zulan.net/pb*, too.